How to Bid Spray Foam Insulation Jobs

 Good information is always crucial to providing a sound bid you can live with.
 It starts by having a good handle on labor and material costs.
 This can be difficult, however, especially when just starting a spray foam business, in which case you might not have similar past jobs for comparison.

-To gain a better understanding of what spray foam competitors in your market are charging, consider calling and asking competitors what they charge per square foot.
-This will help determine the price range, and it’s always better to be competitively priced than to be the lowest cost provider.
+To gain a better understanding of what spray foam competitors in your market are charging, consider calling and asking what they charge per square foot.
+This will help determine the acceptible market price range, and it’s always better to be competitively priced.

-Once the market range has been determined, it’s important to know the precise square footage of walls, roofs and ceilings that will be sprayed.
-Carefully measure these surfaces to determine the square footage and amount of material that will be needed to complete the job.
+Once the market range has been determined, it’s important to know the precise square footage of the areas that will be sprayed.
+Carefully measure these surfaces to calculate the total square footage, and use that to determine the price and amount of material needed to complete the job.

 After the square footage has been determined, use the following simple calculation: